 Exempt (salaried) employees are paid semi-monthly on the 15th and the last day of the month.
 Should the regularly scheduled payday fall on a weekend, payment will be issued the Friday before the regularly scheduled payday.
 Should the regularly scheduled payday fall on a university or bank holiday, the payment will be issued on a business day preceding the holiday.
 The current payroll schedule can be found on the Human Resources webpage.
 Each paycheck will include earnings for all work performed through the day the check is received.
-For example, payment issued on January 15th will reflect earnings for work performed from January 15th through January 31st and payment issued on January 31st will reflect earnings for work performed from January 16th through January 31st.
+For example, payment issued on January 15th will reflect earnings for work performed from January 15th through January 31st.
 Employees who have elected direct deposit, will receive payment deposited into their bank account(s) by the pay date.
 Any employee not using direct deposit will have their paycheck mailed to the Human Resources address on file by the pay date.